 Usually, it takes a few clicks to get the plugins up and running.
 They are also typically optimized for different devices so that online booking works equally well on a computer or smartphone.
 Just make sure the plugin is up-to-date.
 If you install too many plugins provided by different developers, they can be conflicting and slowing down your website.

 APIs can be squeezed into one word — connectivity.
 They connect data streams and functionalities between different software products.
 APIs allow one company to access the products of another company in a legitimate way, for example, bridging the gap of the data flow across the connected supply chain.

 Practically speaking, a hotel business can connect its room reservation system with local car rental providers.
 Customers can rent a car straight from the website, making the booking process hassle-free and fast.
-Smart city builders use APIs to create travel guides and other apps to help tourists and others find their way around town and locate the best restaurants, museums, sightseeing attractions, and so on.
+Smart city builders use APIs to create booking apps, travel guides and other apps to help tourists and others find their way around town and locate the best restaurants, museums, sightseeing attractions, and so on.
 Everything seems to be possible as travel industry players are increasingly willing to share data.

 Uber is a travel API pioneer.
 In 2014, the company allowed Hyatt hotels, OpenTable, Starbucks, United Airlines, and several other third parties to add the “request a ride” function to their applications.
 The integration enabled tourists to book Uber rides without switching apps, using just one platform.

 Most often, it’s CMS-driven websites that can integrate APIs.
 Their most significant advantages are the excellent user experience and control of the user interface.
 APIs and XML (Extensible Markup Language) quickly provide users with accurate information, e.g., on room availability, pricing, etc. APIs also allow tracking travel data and user behavior, as well as communication in both directions: your website can both push and pull data instead of merely displaying it.